zenstruck/foundry/docs/index.rst

 Assertions
 ~~~~~~~~~~

-Both object proxy's and your ModelFactory's have helpful PHPUnit assertions:
+Both object proxies and your ModelFactory have helpful PHPUnit assertions:

 .. code-block:: php